 "We put in a lot of sessions of music for these children, largely in Knowle West and Lawrence Weston, but we had kids coming from other schools coming in as well.
 We were providing quite a service, there.”

-After creating two videos dedicated to the Covid-19 pandemic, one which is a comic take on the Lockdown experience and the other the Barber Adagio, Penny says the group’s latest plan is to reproduce a Vaughan Williams work from exactly 100 years ago.
+After creating two videos dedicated to the Covid-19 pandemic, one of which is a comic take on the Lockdown experience and the other the Barber Adagio, Penny says the group’s latest plan is to reproduce a Vaughan Williams work from exactly 100 years ago.
 These two videos were both performed by the Bristol Ensemble players.

 But, she adds, “More than anything, we just want to get back to normal.